$49.96 Million in Sales Expected for Centogene (NASDAQ:CNTG) This Quarter

-Equities analysts forecast that Centogene (NASDAQ:CNTG) will post sales of $49.96 million for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have issued estimates for Centogene’s earnings, with the highest sales estimate coming in at $50.81 million and the lowest estimate coming in at $49.10 million.
-The company is scheduled to report its next quarterly earnings results on Thursday, April 22nd.
+Equities research analysts expect that Centogene (NASDAQ:CNTG) will report $49.96 million in sales for the current quarter, according to Zacks.
+Two analysts have provided estimates for Centogene’s earnings.
+The lowest sales estimate is $49.10 million and the highest is $50.81 million.
+The business is scheduled to issue its next earnings results on Thursday, April 22nd.

-According to Zacks, analysts expect that Centogene will report full-year sales of $117.34 million for the current year, with estimates ranging from $113.54 million to $121.14 million.
-For the next year, analysts forecast that the company will post sales of $79.98 million, with estimates ranging from $79.21 million to $80.75 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research firms that cover Centogene.
+On average, analysts expect that Centogene will report full-year sales of $117.34 million for the current fiscal year, with estimates ranging from $113.54 million to $121.14 million.
+For the next financial year, analysts anticipate that the firm will report sales of $79.98 million, with estimates ranging from $79.21 million to $80.75 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that cover Centogene.

-Centogene (NASDAQ:CNTG) last announced its earnings results on Tuesday, December 15th.
-The company reported ($0.27) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.33) by $0.06.
-The company had revenue of $42.43 million during the quarter, compared to analysts’ expectations of $26.77 million.
+Centogene (NASDAQ:CNTG) last posted its quarterly earnings results on Tuesday, December 15th.
+The company reported ($0.27) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.33) by $0.06.
+The business had revenue of $42.43 million during the quarter, compared to the consensus estimate of $26.77 million.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Lazard Asset Management LLC purchased a new stake in Centogene during the fourth quarter valued at about $52,000.
-American International Group Inc. raised its stake in shares of Centogene by 103.6% during the third quarter.
-American International Group Inc. now owns 5,087 shares of the company’s stock valued at $48,000 after acquiring an additional 2,589 shares during the last quarter.
-JPMorgan Chase & Co. raised its stake in shares of Centogene by 103.9% during the third quarter.
-JPMorgan Chase & Co. now owns 6,087 shares of the company’s stock valued at $58,000 after acquiring an additional 3,102 shares during the last quarter.
-Charles Schwab Investment Management Inc. bought a new position in shares of Centogene during the second quarter valued at about $202,000.
-Finally, Wells Fargo & Company MN raised its stake in shares of Centogene by 88.3% during the fourth quarter.
-Wells Fargo & Company MN now owns 9,917 shares of the company’s stock valued at $107,000 after acquiring an additional 4,651 shares during the last quarter.
-Institutional investors and hedge funds own 15.80% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of CNTG.
+Platinum Investment Management Ltd. increased its position in Centogene by 534.2% during the 3rd quarter.
+Platinum Investment Management Ltd. now owns 374,695 shares of the company’s stock worth $3,545,000 after buying an additional 315,615 shares during the period.
+BlackRock Inc. grew its holdings in shares of Centogene by 135.6% during the 3rd quarter.
+BlackRock Inc. now owns 422,128 shares of the company’s stock worth $3,992,000 after purchasing an additional 242,941 shares in the last quarter.
+Royce & Associates LP acquired a new stake in shares of Centogene during the 3rd quarter worth $1,892,000.
+Caas Capital Management LP acquired a new stake in shares of Centogene during the 3rd quarter worth $827,000.
+Finally, Victory Capital Management Inc. grew its holdings in shares of Centogene by 44.7% during the 3rd quarter.
+Victory Capital Management Inc. now owns 72,810 shares of the company’s stock worth $689,000 after purchasing an additional 22,500 shares in the last quarter.
+Hedge funds and other institutional investors own 15.80% of the company’s stock.

 Centogene Company Profile